thomasWeise/docker-texlive/README.md

 - `xelatex.sh <document>` compile the LaTeX `<document>` with XeLaTeX (also do BibTeX)
 - `eps2pdf.sh <document>` convert the EPS file `<document>` to PDF
 - `filterPdf.sh <document>` include as many of the used fonts into a PDF produced from a PS or PDF document `<document>`
+- `fontcall.sh <commad to call> <arg1> <arg2...>` prepend `fontcall.sh` to any normal command that you would like to invoke and its arguments to make sure that all fonts are properly set up.